bytes1inger/The-Algorist/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working as a **Data Engineer at YaKwetu Online Limted**
+- 🔭 I’m currently working as a **Data Engineer at NCBA Group && DevSecOps Engineer at Old Mutual Group**

 - 🌱 I’m currently learning **Data Structures and Algorithms, Machine Learning**